DaReamz/Guild/README.md

 **UPDATE NOTE: 'BLOB' MAY BE NAMED 'TREE'

-Step 12: Start your Shape using:
+Step 11: Start your Shape using:

 npm start

-Step 13: Keep Windows and VS Code open at all times.
+Step 12: Keep Windows and VS Code open at all times.
 You are now hosting your Shape!

-Step 14: Activation
+Step 13: Activation
-To start interacting in a specific channel, type `/activate`.
+To start interacting in a specific channel, type '/activate ShapesName'

-Deactivation: To stop forwarding messages, type `/deactivate`.
+Deactivation: To stop forwarding messages, type '/deactivate ShapesName'.
 Reset Context: Typing `/reset` will clear the Shape's recent memory.